Archive Mode. Call Fall 2024 Art at the Mill ended on 7/29/24, 11:59 PM. Call settings are read only. See Current Open Calls

 degree in Graphic Arts as the need for design and order were prevalent.
 Fine arts, the gateway

+into self-expression, were difficult.
 Real life turned into raising a family and the arts were put aside.
 As the family became self sufficient,

 I launched into more education with a focus of Interior Design, architectural drawing